Solniechniy/hapi-sdk/examples/react-app/README.md

-# HAPI TON SDK React Example
+# HAPI TON SDK React TypeScript Example

-This is a React example application that demonstrates how to use the HAPI TON SDK in a React application with TON Connect integration.
+This is a React TypeScript example application that demonstrates how to use the HAPI TON SDK in a React application with TON Connect integration.

 ## Features